Jacky (album)

 Jacky (薛之谦) is the debut album by Chinese singer-songwriter Joker Xue.
-It was released on June 9, 2006, by Sheng Teng and later acquired by Xue's own label Chaoshi Music.
+It was released on June 9, 2006, by Shang Teng and later acquired by Xue's own label Chaoshi Music.

 Background

 Production of the album took six months.
 Of the ten tracks on the album, Xue composed music for six and wrote lyrics for five, a rare feat for a first album.
 Musically, the album presents a fusion of Eastern Classic of Poetry and Western R&B elements.

 The album received strong support from Shanghai Media Group, who live streamed the press conference.

 "Yellow Maple Leaves" and "Return of the Prince" were created by Xue while participating in the singing competition show My Style, My Show.
 The latter received praise for having a majestic prelude with rich visuals, telling the love story between a prince and a princess during a war.

 The album's English title is "Jacky" because that was Xue's English name at the time.
 He later changed his English name to "Joker" in 2016.